nrv30/Ccalc/README.md

 # To-do

-* find way of tokenizing tokens not seperated by white-space
+* find way of tokenizing not seperated by white-space
 * test nested parenthesees
 * support negative numbers
-* make